apache/sedona/docs/api/sql/Raster-loader.md

 ## Load any raster to RasterUDT format

-The raster loader of Sedona leverages Spark built-in binary data source and works with several RS RasterUDT constrcutors to produce RasterUDT type.
+The raster loader of Sedona leverages Spark built-in binary data source and works with several RS RasterUDT constructors to produce RasterUDT type.
 Each raster is a row in the resulting DataFrame and stored in a `RasterUDT` format.

 ### Load raster to a binary DataFrame